coolbaby0208/MN-COVID19/README.md

   - If you are interested in COVID-19 data by county, take a look in [CountyDataFromNYTimes](../master/CountyDataFromNYTimes).

+Minor change: 2021-08-13
+====
+Made some updates to clean up the labels in the plots and replaced the daily vaccination doses administered to weekly doses.
+Also removed the up number in the total accumulated hospitalized and ICU numbers since MDH only updated the number from 2 days before the report date.

 Minor change: 2021-08-10
 ====
 Update the bottom right plot from daily doses administered to weekly doses.